profile

 "I'm not built for this"

-EXTRA EXTRA A newsletter about early sales from The Extra Group Read in browser “I’m not built to do sales.”
+“I’m not built to do sales.”
 So many founders silently carry this self-limiting belief from sales call to sales call.
 It was a story I told myself a lot, in fact.
 But the stories we tell ourselves often aren’t true.
 You know, stories like, "if I catch the next subway, I'll be three minutes late max," or “scrolling before bed definitely won’t give me anxiety or stress dreams.”
-We tell ourselves we couldn’t possibly...
+We tell ourselves we couldn’t possibly be good at sales, and that story just isn’t true.
+Last week, we tackled the...

 The first myth of early sales

-EXTRA EXTRA A newsletter about early sales from The Extra Group Read in browser The road to startup success is paved with misconceptions.
+The road to startup success is paved with misconceptions.
 None are more tricky than the myths we tell ourselves about sales.
 In this three-email series (which I’m affectionately calling “Mythbusters: Early Sales Edition”), I’ll dismantle some of the beliefs that can hold early-stage founders back from building a sustainable business with recurring, reliable revenue.
-This week we’ll tackle Myth #1: “I can’t sell...
+This week we’ll tackle Myth #1: “I can’t sell yet because my product isn’t ready.”
+I know you’ve heard the startup mantra from...

 Five counterintuitive tips for cold outbound